 - Disorderly conduct as these crimes are defined.

-This means that if someone commits one of the above crimes against a person because they believe the victim is of a certain race, color, creed, religion, ancestry, gender, sexual orientation, physical or mental disability, or national origin it could be classified as a hate crime.
-It is important here to recognize that the person does not necessarily actually have to be what the offender thought they were.
+This means that if someone commits one of the above crimes against a person because they believe the victim is of a certain race, color, creed, religion, ancestry, gender, sexual orientation, physical or mental disability, or national origin, it could be classified as a hate crime.
+It is important to recognize here that the person does not necessarily actually have to be what the offender thought they were.
 If the offender perceives the victim to be something, and, based off of that, commits one of the above crimes, it can still be a hate crime.

 For more information on hate crime, visit the Division of Student Affairs RespectNU web page.